 Read this while drafting up your wireframe examples: ‘4 Benefits of Annotated Wireframes for Mobile Apps’

 Once you’ve sketched your wireframes, you can arrange them according to the site map you developed.
 To demonstrate user flow, highlight the navigation functions that allow users to go from one web page to the next.
 In the end, your wireframe map should look like this:

-From this map, your design team can clearly see how everything is connected and understand the project’s scope.
+From this map and mockup, your design team members can clearly see how everything is connected and understand the project’s scope.